Commercial contents insurance FAQs

 The cost of business content insurance varies depending on several factors, such as:

 Every business is different and will have different insurance requirements.
 To find out how much business content insurance will cost, our expert advisors are on-hand to discuss your requirements and can compare quotes from many trusted business insurers.

 What level of cover do I need?

-When calculating the amount you require for contents cover, it is important to consider how much it would cost you if you had to replace all of your belongings following an insured event.
+When calculating the amount of cover you require for business contents, it is important to consider how much it would cost you if you had to replace all of your belongings following an insured event.
 Always be realistic and as accurate as possible in your estimations.
-If you are underinsured this can affect claim payments in future, so it’s important to spend time evaluating your contents, and review these regularly.
+If you are underinsured this can affect claim payments in future, so it’s important to spend time evaluating your contents and review these regularly.

 What is the difference between fixtures and fittings and contents?

 Generally speaking, fixtures and fittings are defined as those items that are fixed or fitted to the building, and contents would be the moveable items contained in your property.
 Imagine if it were possible to turn the building upside down like a dolls house, the contents would be the items that would fall out, and the fixtures and fittings would remain in place.